Seavleu/self-dr-vpp/README.md

     Develop LSTM and Transformer models using historical and weather data.
     (Quick PoC: Use Keras/TensorFlow with a simple LSTM network.)
 - **Smart Contract Module (Claim 3):**
-    Write and deploy Solidity smart contracts on a test network (e.g., Ganache).
+    Write and deploy Solidity smart contracts on a test network (Ganache).
 - **ESS Optimization Module (Claim 4):**
-    Build a simulation environment (e.g., with OpenAI Gym) and implement a DQN agent.
+    Build a simulation environment (OpenAI Gym) and implement a DQN agent.
 - **Wholesale/Retail Trading Optimization Module (Claim 5):**
-    Develop an optimization engine with AI/optimization libraries (e.g., CVXPY).
+    Develop an optimization engine with AI/optimization libraries (CVXPY).
 - **Integration (Claim 1):**
-    Integrate modules with APIs (using Flask or FastAPI) to manage aggregated operations.
+    Integrate modules with APIs (Flask/FastAPI) to manage aggregated operations.

 ### Phase 4: Integration, Testing, and Validation (2–3 Weeks)
 - Integrate modules and simulate end-to-end system scenarios.